sharmilayadav11/TypeScript-Learning/README.md

 TypeScript is basically js but with type support.In js there is no type support.
 So when you declare some variable we need to declare it in beginning, but this was missing in js.
 So we can say" TypeScript is javascript with syntax for type.

-Why TS:
+Why TS: (speed up, easy compile, helps for developer user experience, gives auto completations when you call variable or function )
     Avoid bug in development.;
+    Real time debuging of type coding mistake.
+Where as in js, we get error sign only at time of run code.

-    Increase development speed;(It might seems time consuming in beginning but later it is fast as it has auto completion.)
+    Increase development speed;(It might seems time Time consuming in beginning but later it is fast as it has auto completion.)
     It has alots of additional feature like:properties modifier, enoms, interfaces